linto-ai/linto-stt/README.md

 ### Serving mode
 ![Serving Modes](https://i.ibb.co/qrtv3Z6/platform-stt.png)

-STT can be use three ways:
+STT can be used three ways:
 * Through an [HTTP API](#http-server) using the **http**'s mode.
 * Through a [message broker](#micro-service-within-linto-platform-stack) using the **task**'s mode.
 * Through a [websocket server](#websocket-server) **websocket**'s mode.